Compare custom images and formulas in DevTest Labs

-Custom images provide a static, immutable way to create VMs from a desired environment.
+Custom images provide a static, immutable way to create VMs from the environment you want.

-- If you need to update some aspect of the custom image, the image must be recreated.
+If you need to update some aspect of the custom image, you must recreate the image.

-Formulas provide a dynamic way to create VMs from the desired configuration/settings.
+Formulas provide a dynamic way to create VMs from the configuration and settings you want.

-- Changes in the environment can be captured on the fly via artifacts.
-For example, if you want a VM installed with the latest bits from your release pipeline or enlist the latest code from your repository, you can simply specify an artifact that deploys the latest bits or enlists the latest code in the formula together with a target base image.
-Whenever this formula is used to create VMs, the latest bits/code are deployed/enlisted to the VM.
+Changes in the environment can be captured on the fly via artifacts.
+For example, if you want a VM installed with the latest bits from your release pipeline or to enlist the latest code from your repository, use a formula.
+The formula can specify an artifact that deploys the latest bits or enlists the latest code, together with the target base image.
+Whenever this formula is used to create VMs, the latest bits or code are deployed or enlisted to the VM.

-- Formulas can define default settings that custom images cannot provide - such as VM sizes and virtual network settings.
+Formulas can define default settings that custom images can't provide, such as VM sizes and virtual network settings.